rocksolidlabs/goovs/README.md

 # goovs
-The go library used to communicate with ovs and manage Openvswitch bridges and ports
+The go library used to communicate with Openvswitch and manage Openvswitch bridges and ports